sean-roth/promptmask/MIKE_START_HERE.md

 ### Can't create .env file on Windows
 - Windows might try to call it `.env.txt`
+- Make sure "File name extensions" is visible in File Explorer
 - In Notepad: File → Save As → File name: `.env` → Save as type: "All Files"
 - Make sure it's `.env` not `.env.txt`